akeley98/MediocrePy/README.md

         output : a0, a1, a2, a3, a4, a5

-where `a0` is `f(w0, x0, y0, z0)`, `a1` is `f(w1, x1, y1, z1)`, and so on.
+where `a0` is `f(w0, x0, y0, z0)`, `a1` is `f(w1, x1, y1, z1)`, and so on. `f` could be the mean function, median function, or some more sophisticated function.
 Here, we say that `combine_count` is 4 (because we are combining 4 input arrays into a single output array) and that `width` is 6 (because each array is 6 entries wide).
 I tend to refer to a group of numbers that is combined into a single value in the output as a 'column' of data.

 This library aims to solve this combine problem (for single precision, 32 bit floats) by doing two things: first, by providing a collection of default input functions and high-performance combine functions , and second, by providing an interface through which programmers can implement their own vectorized combine and input functions that are compatible with those provided by the library.
 The library specifies a chunk format, which is how the input and combine functions communicate with each other.